KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models: Introduction

 Diffusion models (DMs) have revolutionized text-to-image (T2I) generation by generating visually rich images based on text prompts, excelling at capturing various levels of detail—from textures to high-level semantics \citep{saharia2022photorealistic, rombach2022high, nichol2021glide, ramesh2021zero, navard2024probabilistic}.
 Despite their success, one of the primary limitations of these models is their inability to precisely convey spatial layout of the user-provided sketches.
 While text prompts can describe scenes, they struggle to capture complex spatial features, which makes it challenging to align generated images with user intent.
 This is particularly intensified when these users vary in skill and experience \citep{chowdhury2023scenetrilogy, song2017fine, yang2023paint, jiang2024scedit}.

 To improve spatial control, sketch-conditioned DMs like ControlNet \citep{zhang2023adding}, T2I-Adapter \citep{mou2024t2i}, and ControlNet++ \citep{li2024controlnet++} have introduced mechanisms to allow users to input sketches that guide the generated image.
 However, these approaches primarily cater to artistic sketches with intricate details, which poses a challenge for novice users.
 When presented with rough sketches, these models rigidly align to unintentional flaws, producing results that misinterpret the user's intent and fail to achieve the desired visual outcome.
-Furthermore, we observed that the quality and alignment of the generated images with the input sketch are highly sensitive to the weighting parameter that governs the model's dependence on the condition, Figure~\ref{fig:knobgen:baseline_weight_spectrum}.
+Furthermore, as shown in Figure~\ref{fig:knobgen:baseline_weight_spectrum} we observed that the quality and alignment of the generated images with the input sketch are highly sensitive to the weighting parameter that governs the model's dependence on the condition.

-In contrast, some frameworks like~\citep{koley2024s}\footnote{The code and model weights at the time of submission were unavailable, preventing result reproduction.} have attempted to address the needs of novice users by introducing sketch abstraction.
+In contrast, some frameworks such as~\citep{koley2024s, voynov2023sketch}\footnote{The codes and model weights at the time of submission were unavailable which prevents reproducibility.} have attempted to address the needs of novice users by introducing sketch abstraction.
 Although this democratizes the generation process, ~\cite{koley2024s} is limited to covering only 125 categories of sketch subjects and cannot handle unseen categories, significantly limiting the generalizability of the pre-trained DM to a limited number of subjects.
 Moreover, its abstraction-aware framework is not suitable for artistic-level sketches whose purpose is to guide the DM to follow a particular spatial layout.
 Additionally, the removal of the text-based conditioning in DM makes these models ignore the semantic power provided by text in diffusion models trained on large-scale image-text pairs.
 Additionally, it limits their ability to differentiate between visually similar but semantically distinct objects- such as zebra and horse.
+In ~\cite{voynov2023sketch} the latent space of DM is rigidly aligned with that of the sketch, resulting in maximal reliance on the input sketch.